rahulg/textbcast/README.md

 To configure textbcast, edit the config file.
 `HOI_APPID` and `HOI_TOKEN` are your Hoiio Application ID and Access Token respectively. `HOI_SENDER` is the name or phone number you want the text message to be from.

+# Usage #

+`./bcast.sh <filename>`

+`filename` should be a plaintext file containing the list of numbers to text.
+Each line should contain a single, full number including the country code (e.g. +6590000000).
+You may add comments by using a #.

 # Why? #

 * We had a hackathon.